How to Write a Killer Blog Post in 10 Simple Steps

 If you want readers to share your content on social media, it’s super important to create graphics for each platform.
 At a minimum, you need at least one vertical Pinterest graphic and a horizontal graphic for Twitter and Facebook.
 You may also want to create a square graphic to share on Instagram.

-I love Photoshop* and use it to design all my social media graphics, but if Photoshop is too complicated or expensive for you, Canva is a great free alternative that offers a wide range of social media image templates.
+I love Adobe Illustrator* (Photoshop works great too) and use it to design all my social media graphics, but if Illustrator is too complicated or expensive for you, Canva is a great free alternative that offers a wide range of social media image templates.

 9. Format your post.